COSC3020/parallel-mergesort-tlimato/README.md

 \Theta(n \log n)
 $$

-Thus, the span of the parallel merge sort algorithm, in terms of worst-case $\Theta$, is $\Theta(n \log n)$.
-Also it took me this long to learn how to do multiline Latex in markdown and I'm glad I finally got it this looks SO proffesional and is much better than a mess of equations in line with explanations.
+Thus, the span of the parallel merge sort algorithm is $\Theta(n \log n)$.
+In terms of the asymptotic time complexity of the algorithm, parallelizing mergesort does not change the upper bound of $\Theta(n \log n)$ for the span.
+So in the worst case, the parallel merge sort algorithm has the same asymptotic span as the average-case time complexity of the sequential merge sort algorithm, which is $\Theta(n \log n)$.
+This means that parallelizing merge sort does not improve the asymptotic time complexity in the worst case beyond what the normal sequential algorithm does, it only provides potential speedup through parallel execution assuming overhead isn't too cumbersome.
+Ideally, you would have regular mergesort for smaller arrays and then a parallelized version only for very large arrays, where the cost of the overhead is outweighed by the benefits of parallel execution.